back to top

 • What subjects are covered in the wildlife photography course?

-Birds, mammals, reptiles, amphibians, insects (macro) & landscapes.
+Birds, mammals, reptiles, amphibians, insects & landscapes.

 • Is the course suitable after 12th?

-Open to 12th-pass, undergrads, and graduates.
+Open to 12th-pass, undergraduates, and graduates.

 • What will my portfolio include?

-Dual portfolio: stills + short documentary film.
+Dual portfolio: wildlife stills + short documentary film.

 • Are there field tours or safaris?

-Kerala & India; international tours conducted (permits dependent).
+National tours in Kerala & India | International tours available (permits dependent).

 • Are photography tour costs included in the course fee?

-No—national and international tours have separate costs.
+National and international tours have separate costs.

 • Do you accept students from all over India?

-Pan-India admissions; classes in English, Hindi, and Malayalam.
+Pan-India admissions | Classes in English, Hindi, and Malayalam.

 • What software tools will I learn?

-Lightroom, Photoshop, After Effects, Premiere Pro, Resolve.
+Lightroom, Photoshop, After Effects, Premiere Pro, DaVinci Resolve.

 • Do you teach wildlife ethics and safe practices?